hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 ### The Nitty Gritty: Loops, Logic and Validating User Input

-Now that we have some understanding of variables, lets talk about loops, if statements and logic in JavaScript.
+Now that we have some understanding of variables, lets talk about loops, conditional statements and logic in JavaScript.

 #### Loops
 First in loops, the ***while loop***.
 A while loop will run indefinitely based on its specified condition until that condition becomes false.

+#### Conditionals

+#### Boolean Logic